ivan-kleshnin/react-fundamentals-course/README.md

 It's a shame and embarassment that the documentation of such a popular tool lags far behind the reality.
 Definitely go for the beta docs and refer to 3rd party sources on necessity.
 Preserve your time & energy for something that is not outdated.

+> Can I use other "theory" sources in parallel

 > What is considered a project solution?

 You should be able to implement a solution independently.
 You can obviously refer to documentation for something you keep forgetting, or to revisit unclear concepts.
 But you should NOT copy-paste an existing solution and imagine you'd solve it similarly yourself.
 You'd not.

 > Is it ok to ever copy-paste code then?